sjl/.plan/README.markdown

 Started reading one of Tufte's books.
 Found a beautiful graph from a 1979 paper (`10.1126/science.206.4421.987`) with a gorgeous plotter font.
 Need to try to find a similar font to use myself.

+## 2020-02-23

+Did another graphing exercise from Campbell Biology in gnuplot for fun.

+Figured out that `dashtype ''` in my style files was causing the *line* to show as solid, but the entry in the key was blank!
+Turns out `dashtype solid` is what I actually want.
+Also learned that I need to explicitly reset that when I want a solid line, otherwise the dashtypes I set in previous styles will carry over.

+Refined my color plotting style to use dashed lines instead of lighter colors for types 6-10.
+Seems easier to read that way — the light colors were *really* light.

+Figured out how to do linear regression in gnuplot, and made some helper functions to make it less annoying:

+    # lr  = linear regression (the function to fit)
+    # lrt = linear regression title

+    baselrt(mm, bb, mprecision, bprecision) = sprintf(\
+            sprintf("%%.%dfx + %%.%df", mprecision, bprecision), \
+        mm, bb)

+    lr(x) = m * x + b
+    lrt(mp, bp) = baselrt(m, b, mp, bp)

+    lr2(x) = m2 * x + b2
+    lrt2(mp, bp) = baselrt(m2, b2, mp, bp)

+    fit lr(x)  "plant-co2" using "CO2":"Corn"       via m, b
+    fit lr2(x) "plant-co2" using "CO2":"Velvetleaf" via m2, b2

+    plot [300:1050] \
+        "plant-co2" u "CO2":"Corn"       w lp, \
+        "plant-co2" u "CO2":"Velvetleaf" w lp, \
+        lr(x)  t lrt(3,0)   lt 6, \
+        lr2(x) t lrt2(3, 0) lt 7